-6. Suggested Policy Recommendation and Conclusion
+5. Suggested Policy Recommendation and Conclusion

-According to 6th Five Year Plan, achievement of the specific targets for reducing regional disparities will require well thought out strategies and policies to ensure that the growth process is inclusive and that the human development and other poverty reduction policies are sensitive to the needs of the lagging regions.
-Policy should initiative to address regional disparity would be to establish a separate fund in the framework of the annual development program for supporting the development of the Rangpur division.
+According to the Sixth Five Year Plan, achievement of the specific targets for reducing regional disparities will require well thought out strategies and policies to ensure that the growth process is inclusive and that the human development and other poverty reduction policies are sensitive to the needs of the lagging regions.
+Policy initiative to address regional disparity should be taken to establish a separate fund in the framework of the annual development program for supporting the development of the Rangpur division.
 In addition, emphasis should be given to projects that address regional inequalities in the selection of projects.